 As can be seen from the following quotes, to no surprise, the New Testament as a spiritual document anticipates some of the things that the Mother, along with many other wisdom teachers, said about proper relation of the truth-seeker to rules.

-Let me quote from Caley’s book [in italics]; not in order to establish yet another authority or to argue theological points, but to give a perspective on what the insistence on obedience might mean.
+Let me quote from Cayley’s book [in italics]; not in order to establish yet another authority or to argue theological points, but to give a perspective on what the insistence on obedience might mean.

 What the Samaritan does is to step fearlessly outside what his culture has sanctified in order to create a new relationship and, potentially, a new community.
 He does not seek God within a sacred circle but finds him lying by the road in a ditch.
 His possibilities cannot be predicted or circumscribed.
 He lives, in the apostle Paul’s words, “not under the law, but under grace.”
-[Caley]
+[Cayley]

 “We are released from the Law, having died to what was binding us, and so we are in a new service, that of the spirit, and not in the old service of a written code.”
 [Paul, Letter to the Romans, 7:6]